Claudette Colbert: Personal life

-Later years and death
+Final years and death

 For years, Colbert divided her time between her Manhattan apartment and her vacation home in Speightstown, Barbados.
 The latter, purchased from a British gentleman and nicknamed Bellerive, was the island's only plantation house fronting the beach.
-However, her permanent address remained Manhattan.
+Her permanent address remained Manhattan.

-When Colbert's mother Jeanne died in 1970, and her brother Charles in 1971, her only surviving relative was her brother's daughter, Coco Lewis.
+When her mother Jeanne died in 1970, and her brother Charles in 1971, Colbert's only surviving relative was her brother's daughter, Coco Lewis.

-Colbert sustained a series of small strokes during the last three years of her life.
-She died in 1996 in Barbados, where she had employed a housekeeper and two cooks.
-She was 92.
+Colbert suffered a series of small strokes during the last three years of her life.
+She died in 1996 in Barbados at the age of 92, where she had employed a housekeeper and two cooks.
 Her remains were transported to New York City for cremation and funeral services.

 A requiem mass was later held at Church of St. Vincent Ferrer in Manhattan.
 Her ashes are laid to rest in the Godings Bay Church Cemetery, Speightstown, Saint Peter, Barbados, alongside her mother and second husband.

 Colbert never had children.
-She left most of her estate, estimated at $3.5 million and including her Manhattan apartment and Bellerive, to a long-time friend, Helen O'Hagan, a retired director of corporate relations at Saks Fifth Avenue.
-Colbert met O'Hagan in 1961 on the set of Parrish, her last film,"Colbert's Will Provides for Long-Time Friends", Austin American-Statesman, August 10, 1996, p.
-B12 and they became best friends around 1970.
+She left most of her estate, estimated at $3.5 million and including her Manhattan apartment and Bellerive, to longtime friend Helen O'Hagan, a retired director of corporate relations at Saks Fifth Avenue.
+Colbert had met O'Hagan in 1961 on the set of Parrish, her last film, and they became best friends around 1970.

 After Pressman's death, Colbert instructed her friends to treat O'Hagan as they had Pressman, "as her spouse".
 Although O'Hagan was financially comfortable without the generous bequest, Bellerive was sold for over $2 million to David Geffen.
 Colbert's will also left $150,000 to her niece Coco Lewis; a trust of over $100,000 to UCLA, in Pressman's memory; and $75,000 to Marie Corbin, her Bajan housekeeper.